-- (b) Persons attending faith-based or religious gatherings are not permitted to- - (i) sleep-over, after a service, at the place of worship; and - (ii) gather outside of the designated places of worship. - (4) Gatherings at a workplace for work purposes are allowed, subject to strict adherence to all health protocols and social distancing measures. - (5) (a) Hotels, lodges, bed and breakfasts, timeshare facilities, resorts and guest houses are allowed full capacity of the available rooms for accommodation, with patrons wearing face masks and observing a distance of at least one and a half metres from each other when in common spaces. - (b) Restaurants, bars, shebeens and taverns are subject to a limitation of a maximum of 250 persons or
+- (3) An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold. - (4) Gatherings at a workplace for work purposes are allowed, subject to strict adherence to all health protocols and social distancing measures. - (5) Hotels, lodges, bed and breakfasts, timeshare facilities, resorts and guest houses are allowed full capacity of the available rooms for accommodation, with patrons wearing face masks and observing a distance of at least one metre from each other when in common spaces.